The Raincoats Album Reviews

 Johnny Rotten, Trouser Press, 1980

-The band have remained a going concern since 1993, but has only released one more album – 1996’s Looking in the Shadows.
+The band has remained a going concern since 1993, but has only released one more album – 1996’s Looking in the Shadows.
 They’ve continued to play live, including a gig with Angel Olsen in 2016 to celebrate the 40th anniversary of Rough Trade.
-Ana Da Silva contributed backing vocals on The Go-Betweens‘ ‘Bachelor Kisses’.
+Ana Da Silva also provided backing vocals for The Go-Betweens‘ ‘Bachelor Kisses’.

 The Raincoats